 The Hindi book titled, ‘Professor Abdul Bari: Azaadi ki Ladaai ka ek Krantikaari Yodhha’ (Professor Abdul Bari: A revolutionary Warrior of the Freedom Struggle) contains 100 pages with 156 references.
-The research book has been compiled after consulting more than 100 book, papers and other sources.
+The research book has been compiled after consulting more than 100 books, papers, and other sources.

-The book also contains the details about the role played by Professor Bari in the independence movement.
+The book also contains details about the role played by Professor Bari in the independence movement.

 “It is disheartening that his contribution is not at all discussed.
 This injustice has continued with all the heroes and revolutionaries who sacrificed their lives for the betterment of society”, adds Sahil.

 The book was launched on Sunday, March 31 in Patna by Prem Kumar Mani (ex MLC).
-Hilal Ahmad (Associate Professor, CSDS), Saquib Salim (Historian and Commentator), Sharjeel Imam (PhD Scholar, History, JNU), were the speakers at the event.
-The launch programme was held at Madarsa Shamsul Hoda Auditorium and organised by
+Hilal Ahmad (Associate Professor, CSDS), Saquib Salim (Historian and Commentator), Sharjeel Imam (Ph.D.
+Scholar, History, JNU), were the speakers at the event.
+The launch programme was held at Madarsa Shamsul Hoda Auditorium and organized by SQY Study Circle.

-Md Umar Ashraf, Intekhab Alam and Khurram Mallick were among the chief organisers.
+Md Umar Ashraf, Intekhab Alam, and Khurram Mallick were among the chief organizers.
 The book is due for another release in Delhi in the coming month of April.

-Saquib Salim talked about the unique historical role played by Abdul Bari as a labour leader from a Muslim community.
+Saquib Salim talked about the unique historical role played by Abdul Bari as a labor leader from a Muslim community.
 Hilal Ahmad discussed the difference between current and older forms of communalism and the role of neoliberalism in this development.
-He emphasised the importance of the personality of Prof Abdul Bari in the current context.
+He emphasized the importance of the personality of Prof Abdul Bari in the current context.